Is Nielsen the new Sibelius?

 Over Osmo Vänskä’s 19 seasons as Minnesota Orchestra music director, the orchestra became internationally renowned for its interpretations of music by Vänskä's fellow Finn, Jean Sibelius.

 Could Carl Nielsen be next?
 Born the same year as Sibelius (1865), he’s also something like his country’s national composer.
-That country is Denmark, which is also home for Thomas Søndergård, Vanska’s successor as Minnesota Orchestra music director.
+That country is Denmark, which is also home to Thomas Søndergård, Vanska’s successor as Minnesota Orchestra music director.
 Now in his second season in the post, Søndergård hasn’t gone heavy on the Nielsen — until now.

 But don’t mistake this for a Nielsen Festival that gives the composer a monthlong spotlight akin to what Vänskä and the orchestra did one January with wall-to-wall Sibelius.
 No, Friday night’s performance showed Søndergård to be equally passionate about recent works from the edge of the Arctic.
-He and the orchestra gave eloquent voice to the musical visions of Iceland’s Daníel Bjarnason, Denmark’s Bent Sørensen and Finland’s Outi Tarkiainen, performing pieces premiered between 2012 and 2019.
+He and the orchestra gave eloquent voice to the musical visions of Iceland’s Daníel Bjarnason, Denmark’s Bent Sørensen and Finland’s Outi Tarkiainen, performing pieces premiered from 2012 to 2019.

 It proved quite a satisfying concert, complemented well by the touches of Nordic design and Danish hygge found around Orchestra Hall.
 Concertgoers were invited to wrap themselves in blankets and sit beside fire pits on Peavey Plaza, sample some aquavit and enter the hall via walkways lined with luminaria.
 Orange dominated the lighting scheme, lending a welcome warmth to a chilly winter night.